 The Aux Sables River running through the park is responsible for Chutes’ history: the park is named after a log slide (or chute) taking timber safely over the falls in the early 1900s when lumber was a lucrative industry.
 Yes, you can swim in parts but without a lifeguard.

 Today, Chutes has a campground with 130 sites (only two are pull throughs) for tents and RVs, a comfort station with five showers and two bathrooms.
-The Twin Bridges Trail is 6km of moderately challenging hiking paths along with a designated dog swimming spot along the river.
+The Twin Bridges Trail is 6km of moderately challenging hiking paths with a designated dog swimming spot along the river.

 Everyone loves the waterfall, but my favourite thing is near the swimming area: a wooded leash-free fenced dog run with picnic tables, so you can enjoy a picnic lunch and let Rover run when you’re either camping here or day visiting.
 Located only one kilometre from the highway, Chutes Provincial Park makes an ideal Canadian road trip stop.